How to Compress a PDF Without Losing Quality

 | Already-compressed PDF | 2โ8% | 5โ15% | 10โ25% |

-Not all PDFs compress equally.
+Not every PDF compresses well.
 If your PDF was already optimised by another tool, or if it contains mostly text with no images, the compression gain will be small.
 PDFs created by accounting software or tax systems are often already compressed.
 PDFs that consist entirely of embedded fonts and text may only reduce by 5โ15%.

 If you need aggressive compression on a text-only PDF, the best approach is to re-export from the source application (Word, Google Docs) choosing a lower-quality PDF export setting, rather than post-processing.